gsoft-inc/dynamite/README.md

     });
 ```

-All assemblies matching your condition will be loaded from the GAC_MSIL and scanned for [Autofac registration modules](http://docs.autofac.org/en/latest/configuration/modules.html) such as, for example:
+All assemblies matching your condition will be loaded from the GAC_MSIL and scanned for [Autofac registration modules](http://docs.autofac.org/en/latest/configuration/modules.html) such as the one in the example below.

+###Registering your interface-to-implementation configuration as Autofac registration modules

+Your Autofac service locator will scan the GAC for assemblies in search of **registration modules**.

+One of your own registration modules may look like this:

 ```
 using Autofac;